Donate

 • The No Kids in Prison Magazine is a groundbreaking platform by and for directly-impacted youth reshaping the national narrative around justice

-• The Youth Prison Watch broadside brings information about the state of youth prisons to readers in ten states
+• The biannual Youth Prison Watch broadside brings information about the state of youth prisons to readers in ten states

 • The Youth Curatorial Apprenticeship engages two young people in the year-long, hands-on process of grassroots publishing.
 Apprentices conceptualize and plan the No Kids in Prison Magazine, manage and support an open community call for original writing and artwork, select submissions, edit commissioned work and collaborate on the magazine’s final layout, design and distribution.